-We reserve the right to consider additional actions following the visit in cases where further information comes to light at a later date that the Provider needs to address.
+We reserve the right to consider additional actions following the visit in cases where further information comes to light later that the Provider needs to address.

-Where a Provider is giving cause for concern, additional visits may be deemed necessary for which Open Awards may impose additional charges.
-The Provider's risk rating will be increased.

-In cases where a Provider is giving serious cause for concern, or actions are not completed within agreed timescales, sanctions may be imposed on the Provider as a whole or on a named individual at the Provider in line with the Open Awards Sanctions Policy which can be found on the Open Awards Secure Portal.
+Where a Provider is giving cause for concern, additional visits may be necessary for which Open Awards may impose additional charges.
+The Provider's risk rating may be increased.
+In cases where a Provider is giving serious cause for concern, or actions are not completed within agreed timescales, sanctions may be imposed on the organisation or a named individual at the Provider in line with the Open Awards Sanctions Policy.